Zalexanninev15/MMV/README.md

 **System audio** uses `AudioPlaybackCaptureConfiguration` behind the screen-capture prompt.
-Exact and immune to room noise, **but Android only lets it see apps whose capture policy allows it.** Local players (Poweramp, AIMP, VLC, Musicolet, Vinyl) are generally capturable.
+Exact and immune to room noise, **but Android only lets it see apps whose capture policy allows it.** Local players (AIMP, VLC, Namida and others) are generally capturable.
 Spotify and YouTube Music set `ALLOW_CAPTURE_BY_NONE` and produce silence.
 No permission fixes this — the block is on the playing app's side.
+In case of problems, you can create a "screen broadcast" for the whole system rather than selecting specific applications, but this will 99% create additional "noise" that will cause the kickback to not work correctly.

+> [!TIP]
+> As an application for listening local music, I recommend using [Namida](https://github.com/namidaco/namida), especially when you activate the built-in equalizer with flac..
+Just a piece of candy!

 **Microphone** works with anything audible on speakers, never on headphones.
 It opens `AudioSource.UNPROCESSED` to bypass AGC and noise suppression, both of which flatten